-The Operating Plan for 2019 identified priority areas requiring the attention of the USF for the year 2019.
+The Operating Plan for 2020 identified priority areas requiring the attention of the USF for the year 2020.
 The status of priority goal and the sub goals are as follows:

-1. The 2019 Operating Plan will be established by March 2019.
-This plan will set out the objectives of the Fund for the operating year 2019.
+1. The 2020 Operating Plan will be established by March 2020.
+This plan will set out the objectives of the Fund for the operating year 2020.

-The objective was incomplete.
-Although, The USF Operating Plan was scheduled to be completed by March 2019, due to delays in its preparation, the task was completed in September 2019.
-This plan outlined the priority goals of the USF for 2019, the NTRC opted not to circulate the document to its key stakeholders due to the untimely completion
+The objective was complete.
+Although, the USF Operating Plan was scheduled to be completed by March 2020, due to delays in its preparation, the task was completed in April 2020.

-2. The USF will seek funding from international donor organizations for two projects which have been developed.
+The USF will seek funding from international donor organizations for two projects which have been developed.
 The USF will be working along with the regional NTRCs so that we can all benefit from these projects.